VenuVirparia/VenuVirparia/README.md

 Welcome to my GitHub profile!
 Here's a bit about me:

 - 👩🏻‍💻 I'am a pre-final year engineering student and enjoy building projects that push my limits.
-- 🔍 Currently diving deep into SpringBoot, Machine Learning and Cloud Computing.
+- 🔍 Currently diving deep into SpringBoot, React, Machine Learning and Cloud Computing.

 <details>
   <summary>